Ilkley Roman Fort: History

 The first fort at Ilkley was founded by Agricola around 80 AD and was largely constructed of wood, but this was later abandoned in the 120s.
 A second fort was erected around 161 AD which survived for 30 years, before being burnt down, perhaps during a documented rebellion by the inhabitants of northern Britain.
 It was immediately replaced by a stone fort which survived until the end of the Roman period.
 The fort was abandoned in the late 4th or early 5th century.

 A substantial civil settlement, the vicus, formed the nucleus of the village that followed.
 Excavations have yet to reveal continuous habitation from Roman times, but it is quite likely that a village established itself within the ramparts of the fort following the Roman departure.
 Anglo-Saxon settlement probably did not take place until well into the seventh century, and the sculptured crosses are evidence of a church here in the eighth and ninth centuries.

 The site today

-A wall, once part of the fort, can still be seen near the town's Manor House Museum.
+A wall, once part of the fort, can still be seen from the back of Ilkley Manor House, which stands on the site.
 Around the area are four signs showing the edges of the walls of the fort.
-The area of the fort extends underneath the Manor House and nearby All Saints Parish Church.
-The church has a collection of Roman altars and Anglo-Saxon crosses.
+The area of the fort extends underneath the Manor House and nearby All Saints Parish Church whilst the vicus probably existed from the car park in the centre of Ilkley to Christchurch on The Grove.
+The church and Manor House both have a collection of Roman altars and tombstones, Anglo-Saxon crosses, and Medieval tombstones.
 The Roman altars date to the reigns of Antoninus Pius (138 to 161), and Septimius Severus and his son Caracalla (211 to 217).